matloff/TidyverseSkeptic/README.md

 "English-like" syntax, while they dismiss **data.table**'s syntax as opaque.

-Here is a comparison (adapted from [here](https://atrebas.github.io/post/2019-03-03-datatable-dplyr/)):
+Below is a comparison (adapted from [here](https://atrebas.github.io/post/2019-03-03-datatable-dplyr/)):
 We'll use R's built-in **mtcars** dataset.